The grade of a brain tumour gives doctors an idea of how the tumour might behave.

 Brain tumours are put into groups according to how quickly they are likely to grow.
-There are 4 groups, called grades 1 to 4.
+There are 4 groups, called grade 1 to 4.

-To decide on the grade, an expert called a pathologist looks at a sample of the brain tumour.
-They examine the cells under a microscope.
+Grading is a way of dividing tumour cells into groups based on how the cells look.
+To find out the grade, an expert doctor called pathologist looks at a sample of brain tumour cells under a microscope.

 The more normal the cells look, the lower the grade.
 The more abnormal the cells look, the higher the grade.

 Grade 1 and 2 tumours are low grade.
 Grade 3 and 4 tumours are high grade.